 Latency problems with MIDI keyboards are something every producer goes through at some point and it is a truly frustrating issue.

-If you’ve been through this before and your previous fix isn’t working anymore, try and pinpoint what the current reason for the lag is.
-There is always a solution, finding the cause of the problem is the tricky part.
+If you’ve been through this before and your previous fix isn’t working anymore, try and pinpoint current reason for the lag.

 In this article, we’ve covered the following steps you can try to help reduce MIDI latency